Honey as Medicine in Ayurveda: How Sweet It Is

 - Honey taken with warm water enhances bile production, supporting regular elimination.

-- As a carrier for heart-friendly herbs like tulsi or arjuna, honey supports their swift absorption into circulation.5
+- As a carrier for heart-friendly herbs, honey supports their swift absorption into circulation.5

 - Mixed with warm milk, honey calms vata and builds ojas.